I ran across this quote from Robert Ingersoll this morning.I cannot improve on it, he's expresses what I feel perfectly.

 Dhammapada 6.83

 Egads, no wonder I never felt like I was a good Buddhist, with such a unattainable goal I was presented with!
 But for years I told myself that this was the ultimate state of mind, being non-attached, with no extremes of elation or depression, and no hankering after pleasures.
+Since I could never live up to this standard, I at least consoled myself with the hope that in my next life I would move closer to the goal.

 But now, I question what I formerly felt was the ultimate state.
 Is this even achievable?
 Perhaps, if a person becomes a monastic, spends most of every day meditating, and living apart from society.
 And if a person, after years of strenuous effort, attains this state of mind, what then?
 Teaching others to follow the same path they walked?